adamko-dev/kotlin-binary-compatibility-validator-mu/README.md

 }

 binaryCompatibilityValidator {

+  // Explicitly include specific classes, markers, or packages.
+  // If any class, marker, or package is defined then all other declarations will be excluded.
+  // If no explicit public declarations are defined, then all declarations will be included by default. publicClasses.add("com.company.api.FooPublicClass") publicMarkers.add("com.company.api.ExplicitApiAnnotation") publicPackages.add("com.company.api")

   // Packages that are excluded from public API dumps even if they contain public API. ignoredPackages.add("kotlinx.coroutines.internal")
   // Classes (fully qualified) that are excluded from public API dumps even if they contain public API.